billsix/cprogrammingbook/doc/01-Intro.rst

 of other places too.
 The input from so many varied sources has spawned a language a bit like a cross-bred terrier: inelegant in places, but a tenacious brute that the family is fond of.
-Biologists refer to this phenomenon as ‘hybrid vigour’.
+Biologists refer to this phenomenon as ‘hybrid vigor’.
 They might also draw your attention to the ‘chimera’, an artificial crossbreed of creatures such as a sheep and a goat.
 If it gives wool and milk, fine, but it might equally well just bleat and stink!